agustinroldan/virus-link-scanner/README.md

 * When inserting an api key, it will be checked by initiating an api call with an example hash to ensure that the key is valid.
 When confirmed that it is valid, it will be saved to localstorage.
 If incorrect, it will not save it.

+Instructions: Compiled extension - ie. virus_scanner.crx in build folder of git repo.

+On the extensions section in chrome, select developer mode.

+Drag and drop the crx extension file onto the extension web page.

+You will be prompeted to install the extension.
+Allow it.

+It will then be installed.
+Installer page will start then.

+Notes:

 Now it terms of downloading a clean file.